Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Superconducting qubit

 Equations~(\ref{eq:sc-mean-ss}, \ref{sc-var-ss}) then yield,

-Therefore, the anti-correlated state narrows the distribution proportionally to its standard deviation without polarizing the bath.
+{where we assumed that $\varsigma^2 = \mathcal{O}(N)$}.
+Therefore, the anti-correlated state narrows the distribution proportionally to its standard deviation without polarising the bath.
 For example, if $N=10^4$ and $\varsigma=50$, then a single cycle of interaction with the correlated state is comparable to the variance reduction of flipping $\approx80$ TLSs in the absence of correlations.
-As illustrated in Fig.~\ref{fig:sc-purification}, correlations allow for drastically narrowing the bath distribution by repeatedly initializing the state in Eq.~\eqref{thetastate}.
+As illustrated in Fig.~\ref{fig:sc-purification}, correlations allow for drastically narrowing the bath distribution by repeatedly initialising the state in Eq.~\eqref{thetastate}.
 Both the entropy of the bath as well as the variance of $P_m$ are drastically reduced already within the first 10 cycles, i.e. for $N_r\ll N$.
 We note that even with the ideal state given in Eq.~\eqref{thetastate}, it is not possible to perfectly narrow to $P_m = \delta_{m,0}$.
 The reason is that if the bath already is in the state $m=0$, there are still processes that take the bath to $m=\pm1$.
-Despite their potential for narrowing, correlations cannot enhance the drift in the magnetization of the bath (i.e., move its mean) as it still holds that at most one TLS can be flipped in each cycle.
+Despite their potential for narrowing, correlations cannot enhance the drift in the magnetisation of the bath (i.e., move its mean) as it still holds that at most one TLS can be flipped in each cycle.

 We now consider a different class of correlated states, the Ramsey-correlated state $\rho_m^R = P_m |\Psi_m^R\rangle\langle\Psi_m^R| $, where